Skip to main content

 See all updates

-Although the symptoms of norovirus can be unpleasant, it is considered a mild infection.
-This is because it is usually short-lived and most people get better without medical treatment.
+While the symptoms of norovirus can be unpleasant, it is considered a mild infection.
+This is because it is usually short-lived, and most people get better without medical treatment.

 Video: FSA explains norovirus